Compile-Time/GE-Man/README.md

   * Apply a user-settings.py file to a version
   * Add a user-settings.py file to GE-Man to make it applicable

-GE-Man consists of two Rust workspaces:

-* A binary crate providing the application
-* A library crate containing common functionality to deal with downloading GE versions, providing tag information and extracting downloaded archives.

 # Building

 This project is build by using [Cargo](https://doc.rust-lang.org/cargo/) - Rust's package manager.